Tove Styrke

 Tove Anna Linnéa Östman Styrke (/sv/; born 19 November 1992) is a Swedish singer and songwriter.
 She gained popularity as a contestant on Swedish Idol 2009, finishing in third place.
 After the show, she started a solo career in electropop.
-She released her debut album Tove Styrke in 2010.
-The New York Post included Styrke in its list of "10 Artists to Know in 2011".
-In 2015, she released her second album, Kiddo.
-Three years later, in 2018, she released her third album, Sway.
-Throughout the 2010s Styrke gained an increasing critical acclaim as an independent artist resulting in her single "Say My Name" being included in Rolling Stones 100 best songs of the decade.
+She signed with RCA Records to release her self-titled debut album (2010), which led New York Post to included Styrke in its "10 Artists to Know in 2011" list.
+Her second album, Kiddo (2015), peaked at number 14 on the Sverigetopplistan chart, and her third album, Sway (2018), peaked at number 11.
+Her 2017 single, "Say My Name," was included in Rolling Stones 100 best songs of the decade.

 Biography

 Styrke was born in Umeå, Sweden.
 She has two sisters, one younger and one older.
 Her father, musician Anders Östman, scored a number one hit on the Swedish radio chart, Svensktoppen, in 1975 with the song "Vindens melodi" performed by his dansband Max Fenders.
 Her mother was a ballet instructor and Styrke took classes from her at an early age.